openrndr/openrndr-guide/docs/Tutorial_ShadeStyles.md

 # Shade styles #

-Shade styles are used to change the drawing behaviour of the drawer.
+Shade styles are used to change the drawing behaviour of the `Drawer`, the appearance of all drawing primitives by applying shade styles.

+Shade styles are composed of two types of transforms: vertex transforms and fragment transforms.
+The two transforms are applied in separate stages of the rendering process.

+In the vertex transform it is possible to change the geometry of what is drawn.

+In the fragment transform it is possible to change the appearance of the geometry.

+For those interested in authoring shade styles it is helpful to have some knowledge of shaders and GLSL.

 ## Basic usage ##

 In essence shade styles are fragments of GLSL code that are inserted into OPENRNDRs templated shaders.

+As quick first step we override the output to red in the following snippet.
 ```kotlin
 fun draw() {
     // -- set shade style
     drawer.shadeStyle = shadeStyle {